streampipes/streampipes-docs/docs/org.streampipes.processors.enricher.flink.processor.trigonometry/documentation.md

 ## Description

-Performs Trigonometric function on event properties Add a detailed description here
+Performs Trigonometric functions (sin, cos, tan) on event properties.

 ***

 ## Required input
+The trigonometry processor works with any event that has at least one field containing a numerical value.

 ***